 Elm is the major host for the larger elm leaf beetle, but it also feeds on dogwood, hazelnut, pecan, river birch, plum, and hawthorn.
 It is more damaging for an elm to be defoliated in the spring than later in the summer or fall.
 Adult larger elm leaf beetles chew holes in the leaves and lay their eggs on the leaves.
 The larvae skeletonize leaves as they feed.

-The tachinid fly, Icelia triquetra, and other parasites usually keep populations of larger elm leaf beetles below noticeable levels From time to time, these beetles "escape" their parasites, predators, and diseases and become noticeable defoliators for a year or two and then seem to die away.
-Larger elm leaf beetles are not reported to be resistant to insecticides, so it can be controlled with most insecticides available in garden centers that are labeled for home use.
-If severe defoliation occurs early in the growing season and if the tree is small enough to treat and if the tree is important in the landscape, it may be worthwhile applying an insecticide.
-Most of the pyrethroid insecticides for sale in garden centers labeled for residential use should give adequate control.
+The tachinid fly, Icelia triquetra, and other parasites usually keep populations of larger elm leaf beetles below noticeable levels From time to time, these beetles "escape" their parasites, predators, and diseases and become noticeable defoliators for a year or two.
+They then seem to die away perhaps as parasites etc. catch up with the population.
+Larger elm leaf beetles are not reported to be resistant to insecticides, so it can be controlled with most insecticides available in garden centers that are labeled for residential landscape use.
+If severe defoliation occurs early in the growing season, and if the tree is small enough to treat, and if the tree is important in the landscape, it may be worthwhile applying an insecticide.
+Most of the pyrethroid insecticides for sale in garden centers labeled for residential use should give more than adequate control.

 - Common name: larger elm leaf beetle, scientific name: Monocesta coryli (Say) (Insecta: Coleoptera: Chrysomelidae).
 Thomas, M. C. 2000 (rev. 2007).
 Featured Creatures.
 Entomology & Nematology,| FDACS, DPI, EDIS.